puppipay/education/firststdbitcoin.md

 #### Chapter-2

+Basics of bitcoin

-What is bitcoin
+- What is bitcoin

-Maths of bitcoin
+- Maths of bitcoin

-Hyphes/Facts of bitcoin
+- Hypes/Facts of bitcoin

-Wealth (legal/illegal) bitcoin
+- Wealth (legal/illegal) bitcoin

-Wealth (good/bad) bitcoin
+- Wealth (good/bad) bitcoin

 #### Chapter-3

-SEC law

-Stock market/Crypto market

-US economy collapse
+Capitalization, how it works

+- Working of East india company
+- Open source capitalization like redhat, perl
+- How wealth is created in above
+- Capitalization in Bitcoin
+- Early movers, late movers
+- DAO, DAC and its games
+- Review what is money

 #### Chapter-4

+The laws of USA will be reviewed

+- SEC law
+- US economy collapse
+- How SEC laws helped recovery of economy
+- How it created wealth
+- How similar benefits can come from crypto
+- Its limitations
+- Stock market/Crypto market

+#### Chapter-4

-Job creation
+- Job creation

-Benefits
+- Benefits

-Problems
+- Problems

-How law works
+- How laws works

 What may be right/wrong